 Studying Abroad offers students a chance to study in a new academic culture and possibly study new topics

-We have has four faculties: ARTS, BLS (Business, Law and Sport), HSS (History and Social Sciences) and EHSC (Education, Health and Social Care).
+We have four faculties: ARTS, BLS (Business, Law and Sport), HSS (History and Social Sciences) and EHSC (Education, Health and Social Care).
 Upon arrival at the University of Winchester you will be placed in the faculty which best fits your area of study.
 Your faculty will handle the modules you take and support your academic study.

 Admission and module changes are handled by the Study Abroad Co-ordinator, who is located in the Registry department.
 This allows the University to have a centrally organised Study Abroad system.